lmdu/pyfastx/docs/source/api_reference.rst

 	:param bool full_index: calculate character (e.g. A, T, G, C) composition when building index, this will improve the speed of GC content extracting.
 However, it will take more time to build index, default: ``False``

-	:param bool full_name: use the full header line instead of the part before first whitespace as the identifier of sequence.
+	:param bool full_name: use the full header line instead of the part before first whitespace as the identifier of sequence, even in mode without building index.
 New in 0.6.14, default: ``False``

 	:param bool memory_index: if memory_index is True, the fasta index will be kept in memory and do not generate a index file, default: ``False``